 Mantua Township Police Department

-Police Service: 856-468-1900 / Emergency Calls: 9-1-1
+Emergency Calls: 9-1-1

-All requests for police response should be directed to 856-468-1900, which is answered by Gloucester County Communications.
+All non-emergent requests for police response should be directed to 856-468-1900, which is answered by Gloucester County Communications.
 They have dispatching responsibilities for the Mantua Township Police Department.

 Child Safety Seat Technicians

-The Mantua Township Police Department would like to remind all residents that as per L.O.
-143-22 there is no parking on ANY Township Street during snow emergencies, or any snowstorm in which snow removal equipment is in use.
+The Mantua Township Police Department would like to remind all residents that per local ordinance 143-22 there is no parking on ANY Township Street during snow emergencies, or any snowstorm in which snow removal equipment is in use.
 We ask that all vehicles, portable basketball nets, boats and RV’s be removed from all highways, streets and cul-de-sacs to prevent damage and allow our Public Works Department and other government agencies to effectively plow and clear all highways, streets and cul-de-sacs within the Township safely and timely.
 Please keep your vehicles clear of the road until the snow has stopped, AND plows have cleared your street.
-Also, L.O.
-350-28 prohibits the depositing of snow on any roadway within the Township either by shovel, snow blower, plow or any other means from any driveway, sidewalk or other private property onto any street within the Township.
+Also, local ordinance 350-28 prohibits the depositing of snow on any roadway within the Township either by shovel, snow blower, plow or any other means from any driveway, sidewalk or other private property onto any street within the Township.

 To ensure the safety and welfare of all residents, and to assist in the prompt clearing of snow from the roadways, the Mantua Police Department asks that all residents be mindful of these ordinances to assist in the prompt, safe and effective removal of snow from all Township Roadways.